adaburrows/graphlib/README.md

 #### Labled Edges

-To create a labeled edge, it simply derive a child class that has a label:
+To create a labeled edge, simply derive a child class that has a label:

 ```
 export class LabeledArrow extends DirectedEdge {